rgeraldporter/booltable/README.md

 actionFn();
 ```

+### Second pass: add hardening

 While this works, the boolean statements make this code more fragile than it needs to be.
 Let's group our conditions with `Truth`.

-## Adding `Truth`

 ```js
 const thermostat2 = conditions =>